Mu-Gee/MuGee-Portfolio/README.md

-# PORTFOLIOPROJECT
+# PORTFOLIO PROJECT

-Hello there
+## Hello there
-I'm James, a developer in several fields.
+I'm James, an aspiring developer learning the ropes.
-This is the source code for my portfolio website, on the website you'll see some projects that I've worked on.
+This my portfolio website, on it you'll see some projects that I've worked on from time to time.